What is a money market account?

 Key takeaways

-• Money market accounts are a type of deposit account that earns interest.
+• Money market accounts are a type of deposit account that earn interest.
 Rates are often higher than traditional savings accounts.

 • Money market accounts typically limit your withdrawals per month and have a higher minimum balance requirement than traditional savings accounts.

-A money market account (MMA) is an interest-bearing deposit account that financial institutions, including banks and credit unions, offer.
-These accounts typically combine features of savings accounts and checking accounts.
-If you're saving for a future goal but also want convenience and flexibility with your money, a money market account may be right for you.
+Checking and savings accounts are solid options for managing your finances, but money market accounts can also provide a mix of safety, growth and liquidity.
+A money market account is an interest-bearing deposit account that typically combines the features of savings accounts and checking accounts.
+If you're saving for a future goal but also want convenience and flexibility with your money, a money market account may be worth considering.

 How does a money market account work?

-While a money market account is like a mixture of a checking and savings account, it has some key differences and features:
+A money market account combines elements of both a checking and savings account, but it has some key differences and features:

 • A money market account typically has a higher opening and minimum balance requirement than traditional savings accounts, often around $2,500.

 • Money market accounts can include checks and debit cards with ATM access.
-However, these accounts may limit certain monthly transactions, like online transfers and outgoing checks.
+However, the number of certain transactions each month may be limited, like online transfers and outgoing checks.

-• In exchange, financial institutions often offer a higher interest rate on money market accounts than checking and savings accounts.
+• In exchange, financial institutions often offer a higher interest rate on money market accounts than standard savings accounts.

 What are the benefits of a money market account?

 • Interest: Money market accounts may provide a higher interest rate than a traditional savings account.
-The interest rate is typically variable, meaning it can change over time.
+The interest rate is typically variable, meaning it can change over time based on market conditions, Fed rate changes and financial institution needs and goals.

-• Convenience: Unlike certificates of deposit (CDs), which hold your money for a set term, money market accounts often provide more flexibility when accessing your money.
-You may have a debit card and access to ATMs so you can make deposits and withdrawals.
+• Convenience: Unlike certificates of deposit (CDs), which hold your money for a set term, money market accounts often provide more flexibility with a debit card and ATM access for deposits and withdrawals.

-• Check-writing privileges: You may be able to write a limited number of checks from your money market account, eliminating the need to transfer funds from savings to checking.
+• Check-writing privileges: You may be able to write a limited number of checks from your money market account each month, eliminating the need to transfer funds from savings to checking.

 • FDIC insurance: The Federal Deposit Insurance Corporation (FDIC) insures money market accounts held at FDIC-insured banks.
 Deposits are insured up to $250,000 per depositor, per FDIC-insured bank, per ownership category.